tangj90/ProfitMax/README.md

 - **-numR=integer**

     Specify the number of RR sets generated for the greedy algorithms.
-Default is *1,000,000*.
+The default value is *1,000,000*.

 -  **-ptype=boolean**

-	Specify the graph name to process, Possible values:
+	Specify the graph name to process.
+Possible values:
 	+ **0** *[default]*: Iterative pruning approach is NOT used.
 	+ **1**: Iterative pruning approach is used.